4 Reasons You Get Bloated After Exercise & What To Do About It

 Getting bloated after exercise is a common phenomenon.

-There are a number of causes why you might experience bloating post-exercise, and also a number of steps to help soothe and prevent it.
+There are several causes why you might experience bloating post-exercise, and also a number of steps to help soothe and prevent it.

 Sounds great?